U.S. Democrats to target companies moving overseas to dodge taxes

 “It is a real problem when the tax code provides an incentive for U.S-based companies to move overseas, often times taking good jobs with them,” Camp said last month.

 Two major inversion deals were launched recently.
 Both have stumbled.
-One was a possible combination of U.S. advertising firm Omnicom Group Inc (OMC.N) with French rival Publicis Groupe SA (PUBP.PA).
+One was a possible combination of U.S. advertising firm Omnicom Group Inc with French rival Publicis Groupe SA.
 That deal collapsed.

-The other was U.S. drugmaker Pfizer Inc’s (PFE.N) pursuit of UK competitor AstraZeneca Plc (AZN.L).
+The other was U.S. drugmaker Pfizer Inc’s pursuit of UK competitor AstraZeneca Plc.
 That deal was thrown into doubt on Monday when AstraZeneca rejected Pfizer’s latest offer.

 Several smaller inversion transactions have succeeded.
 A Reuters review showed about 50 such deals have been done in the past 25 years, with half occurring since the 2008-2009 credit crisis abated.

-U.S. drugstore chain Walgreen Co WAG.N has been under pressure from some investors to do an inversion with European rival Alliance Boots Holdings Ltd ABN.UL, the Financial Times said.
+U.S. drugstore chain Walgreen Co has been under pressure from some investors to do an inversion with European rival Alliance Boots Holdings Ltd, the Financial Times said.
 Walgreen bought a 45-percent stake in Alliance Boots in 2012, with an option to buy the rest in 2015.

 While legal, inversions typically involve the acquisition by a U.S. company of a foreign company, then a restructuring allowing the U.S. company to be “reflagged” for tax purposes to the foreign company’s home or elsewhere.